pure-data/externals-howto/HOWTO.rst

     void post(char *fmt, ...);

-Writes a C-string to the standard error (shell).
+Writes a C-string to the Pd-console.

 error
 ^^^^^